128technology/docs/docs/about_supported_platforms.md

 The 128T Certification program provides a designation of Certified for certain platforms.
 Certified platforms have the following characteristics:

-* At least one version of 128T software has been tested on the platform for performance and functionality
+* At least one version of 128T Networking Platform software has been tested on the platform for performance and functionality
 * Supplier relationship may be established
 * Includes performance benchmarking
 * Supporting documentation as needed